XPEHO/app_rappel_mobilite/src/maestro/README.md

 ## Create a flow file

-A maestro folder as been created, you can create a flow file in it to run a test
+A maestro folder has been created, you can create a flow file in it to run a test

 [See file structure](https://docs.maestro.dev/getting-started/writing-your-first-flow)

 [See commands](https://docs.maestro.dev/api-reference/commands)

 ## Run a test